decaporg/decap-cms/website/content/docs/jekyll.md

 Check your config.yml file.
 ```

-Great, now we're getting somewhere.
-Netlify CMS is telling us we need to define some properties of collection.
+Netlify CMS is telling us we need to define some properties of on the collection.

 - The `label` property is the string used to identify the collection in the cms UI.
 We'll set it to `"Blog"`
 - `folder` should be set to the directory containing the files we want the cms to be able to create and edit.
 We'll start with `"_posts/"`
 - The `fields` property requires an array of field objects.
 We'll start with a collection with only the property `name` defined.
 Setting the `fields` property will take care of the `files` property error as well.

-Update `config.yml` like so.
+With these update, `config.yml` should look like this.

 ```yml
 # config.yml